 The demand for trained biostatisticians continues to increase as the world becomes more dependent on predictive data and numerical reasoning, particularly related to research in the health sciences.

-On March 21, 2016, the Fortune magazine ranked the Master in Biostatistics #1 in the list of Best Graduate Degrees for Jobs in 2016 based on long-term outlook for job growth, median salaries and job satisfaction scores.
-The master degree in Biostatistics has a 23% projected growth in jobs by 2024; and 85% of degree-holders said they were “highly satisfied” in one of PayScale’s surveys.
-This ranking is up from #2 in this same list in 2015 which stated:
+Fortune magazine ranked the Master of Biostatistics number one on the list of Best Graduate Degrees for Jobs in 2016, based on long-term outlook for job growth, median salaries and job satisfaction scores.
+The master’s degree in Biostatistics has a 23% projected growth in jobs by 2024; and 85% of degree-holders said they were “highly satisfied” in one of PayScale’s surveys.
+This ranking is up from number two on this same list in 2015 which stated: